 2018 New Jersey Supreme Court Case

 On Monday, May 14, 2018, the US Supreme court struck down the 1992 Professional and Amateur Sports Protection Act (PASPA).
 This law had banned sports betting everywhere but the Casinos in Nevada.
 The 6-3 decision acknowledged both sides of the argument.
 The concept of legalization producing revenue for the individual states while at the same time weakening illegal betting operations could provide substantial revenue for those states involved.
-We have answered your question in depth on our Is Sports Betting Legal in the US? page.

 The decision does not give us an umbrella of legalized sports betting across the country.
-It does mean that individual state can legalize and regulate Sports Betting operations as they see fit.
+It does mean that individual states can legalize and regulate Sports Betting operations as they see fit.
 New Jersey acted upon it immediately and was ready to start new operations through FanDuel’s Meadowlands operation as well as their mobile technology just before the first week of the NFL season.

 Eighteen other states quickly began to introduce the appropriate legislation to bring legalized Sports Betting into their own state so they can benefit from the expected tax revenues.
 Ironically, while the NBA and MLB have advocated for legalized sports betting in general, both professional and collegiate leagues were opposed to New Jersey’s plans.
 Their reasoning is that they wanted to see the sports betting laws legal at a federal level as opposed to the current state-by-state basis.

-Growth of Sports Betting across the country will not happen overnight.
+The growth of Sports Betting across the country will not happen overnight.
 It is being compared to the recreational marijuana industry in that trial and error in those states who first legalized laid the groundwork for the other states that have since followed.
 The business of Sports Betting will be quite rapid at the state level but probably slow in growth for those states that will legalize it in the near future.
 For now, all eyes are on New Jersey.

 FanDuel Enters Sports Betting in New Jersey